Last Updated on June 29, 2021 by Henry John

 9. Additional Source of Income for Car Owners

-There are currently so many ways car owners that are making money with their cars.
+There are currently so many ways car owners are making money with their cars.
 Some of these ways are to deliver packages, give rides, haul tuffs and rent their cars.

 While you go about your normal 9-5, your self-driving car is out there working and making more money for you.